vegaprotocol/vega/PROCESS.md

 # Process

-This document is to describe the internal process that the Vega Core project team for issue / pull request management and development workflow.
+This document is to describe the internal process that the Vega project core protocol team uses for issue and pull request management and the development workflow.

 ## Table of contents
  * [Project Boards](#project-boards)